-- The degree to which creditors can assert claims for fraudulent transfer, or claims for breach of fiduciary duty against the company's directors; - The soundness of asset valuations in light of thresholds in covenants regarding asset values, especially in an uncertain market; - The validity of transactions in which a group consisting of fewer than all existing creditors in a given facility or class primes other lenders in the same facility or class on a nonpro rata basis; - The meaning of the term "similar business" in the context of covenants allowing for the transfer of assets to a "similar business", including whether such covenants can be used to transfer assets to a newly created unrestricted subsidiary; - To the extent bonds are held in the United States, the use of exit consents in connection with privately negotiated purchases of debt, rather than with a tender or exchange offer; and the potential applicability of the Creeping Tender Doctrine of the U.S. Securities and Exchange Commission, which generally limits such purchases compared to broadly offered tender and exchange offers; and - Whether trustees under indentures are willing to take certain actions, at the request of the company and possible counter-direction by bondholder groups.
+- The soundness of asset valuations in light of thresholds in covenants regarding asset values, especially in an uncertain market. - The validity of transactions in which a group consisting of fewer than all existing creditors in a given facility or class primes other lenders in the same facility or class on a non-pro rata basis. - The meaning of the term 'similar business' in the context of covenants allowing for the transfer of assets to a 'similar business', including whether such covenants can be used to transfer assets to a newly created unrestricted subsidiary. - To the extent bonds are held in the United States, the use of exit consents in connection with privately negotiated purchases of debt, rather than with a tender or exchange offer; and the potential applicability of the Creeping

+Tender Doctrine of the US Securities and Exchange Commission, which generally limits such purchases compared to broadly offered tender and exchange offers.

+Whether trustees under indentures are willing to take certain actions, at the request of the company and possible counter-direction by bondholder groups.